nathanworden/LS170-Networking-Foundations/LS170_study_guide.md

 Servers are just machines or devices capable of handling inbound requests, processing them, and their job is to issue a response back.

 The client makes a request, and the server issues a response to that request.

+A client server model is a type of network articheture.
+A client, the computer, connects to another computer, a server, and they exchange data back and forth.

 https://launchschool.com/books/http/read/background#resources